multimedia-eurecat/ELFW/README.md

 - **FCN**: Long, J., Shelhamer, E., Darrell, T.: Fully convolutional networks for semantic segmentation.
 In: Proceedings of the IEEE conference on computer vision and pattern recognition. pp. 3431–3440 (2015).

-- **DeeplabV3**: Chen, L.C., Papandreou, G., Kokkinos, I., Murphy, K., Yuille, A.L.: Deeplab: Se- mantic image segmentation with deep convolutional nets, atrous convolution, and fully connected crfs.
-IEEE transactions on pattern analysis and machine intelli- gence 40(4), 834–848 (2018).
+- **DeeplabV3**: Chen, L.C., Papandreou, G., Kokkinos, I., Murphy, K., Yuille, A.L.: Deeplab: Semantic image segmentation with deep convolutional nets, atrous convolution, and fully connected crfs.
+IEEE transactions on pattern analysis and machine intelligence 40(4), 834–848 (2018).

 - **GCN**: Peng, C., Zhang, X., Yu, G., Luo, G., & Sun, J. (2017).
 Large kernel matters--improve semantic segmentation by global convolutional network.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4353-4361). [ *Not considered for the paper* ]